 NPAC SMS issues M-SET to all Local SMSs for the updated attributes, that are accepting downloads for the NPA-NXX of the subscriptionVersion.
 If the update involves multiple subscription version objects, a scoped and filtered request will be sent.
+For the XML interface, SVMD – SvModifyDownload.

 Local SMSs reply to M-SET.
+For the XML interface, DNLR – DownloadReply.